-A number of churches have started offering programs to their parishioners that help them get out of debt.
+Do You Attend Church?A number of churches have started offering programs to their parishioners that help them get out of debt.
 The church partners with an area bank or credit union and offers low- or no-interest loan products to help church members pay off their payday loan debt.
 In most of these, the church puts up collateral to help you get a debt consolidation loan that you can afford.
 Not every church offers these programs, but it never hurts to ask.
 For one woman in Virginia, her payments went from having an APR of 300 percent to one that had an APR of 6 percent.
 To find out if your church offers financial assistance, ask about the Jubilee Assistance Fund.

 Trim Your Monthly ExpensesEvery penny helps when it comes to paying back payday loan debt.
 Start looking at your monthly bills and see what you can scale back or cut completely.
 Start with your cell phone.
 There are no-contract plans that are much lower than traditional contract plans.
 Plus, if you must cancel your service, you do not face fees for cancelling a contract.
 You might also be able to drop your cable and instead use services like Hulu or Netflix.
 If you still have a landline in your home, companies like Vonage charge a fraction of what traditional phone companies charge for phone service.

 Sell Unneeded ItemsFinally, hit up Craigslist or hold a garage sale and sell your unwanted or rarely used items.
 You might not earn enough to pay off all of your payday loan debt, but every little bit helps.
 If you have a food vacuum sealer sitting around that never gets used, people are willing to pay for items like that.
 The car you bought to fix up and then never found time, the DVDs you never watch, and furniture sitting in storage that never gets touched are other items that can bring in cash you need to pay off your payday loans.